nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `students` followed by `marka 1 2 3 w/10` marks the 1st, 2nd and 3rd person in the students list as present in week 3.
+* `students` followed by `marka 1 2 3 w/10` marks the 1st, 2nd and 3rd student in the students list as present in week 3.
-* Another `marka 1 w/10` instance will mark the 1st person in the student list as absent in week 3.
+* Another `marka 1 w/10` instance will mark the 1st student in the student list as absent in week 3.
   ![result for 'marka'](images/marka.png)

 ### Marking a student's participation: `markp`